TL;DR

 The Five Dimensions of Kafka Observability

+Lack of end-to-end observability is one of the most common reasons teams decide it's time to modernize their Kafka stack.
 Kafka exposes hundreds of JMX metrics, but streaming pipelines depend on a handful of dimensions that actually matter.

 Broker Health